amida-tech/blue-button/docs/cms.md

 10. Need to make sure that object types are very consistent with the model given in bb, probably will need to write tests to make sure the returned object model is the same as the model that has been parsed.

 11. Need to write defaultValues.json for each section.

 12. Need a precision converter, so that if I give it a mm/dd/yyyy/ other options, it can tell how precise it is.
+(Done)

 13. Need to modularize/restructure the results section.